2022 La Liga Top 4 Betting Odds

 Last season, Los Blancos finished in second place.
 Carlo Ancelloti is back at the club and will be eager to lead Real Madrid to the title once again.

 Barcelona – Barcelona has also never failed to qualify for the Champions League since the mid-90s.
 However, they have a lot to do this season as they begin life in the post-Messi era.

 They have a strong squad, but since there are a lot of new faces and a lot of youngsters, it will take a considerable amount of time for things to click for Ronald Koeman’s side.

 They finished third last season, and, realistically, replicating that finish will be their main aim this season.
 When their squad gels, they’ll be ready to challenge for league titles once again.

 Sevilla – Sevilla has finished in the top four in three of the last five seasons, including the last two consecutive seasons.
 Los Nervionenses was impressive last season and were also part of the title race till the last few weeks of the season.

-This season, they’ll be looking to finish better than finish and will have a keen eye on a wounded Barcelona.
+This season, they’ll be looking to finish better and will have a keen eye on a wounded Barcelona.

 So this might be Sevilla’s greatest chance to break into the top three.